 Although most AMD-compatible overclocking software will work, Sapphire also offers its own overclocking solution in the form of the established TriXX software.
 One possible advantage of using Sapphire’s software is that it has implemented a ‘fan check’ feature that detects fan malfunctions on graphics cards such as the Nitro+ RX 580.

 Compared to Nvidia’s GPU lineup, the RX 580 (Polaris 20 XTX chip) is closest to the GeForce GTX 1060 6GB (Pascal GP106) – at least in actual games.
+It has a harder time competing with more recent Nvidia cards such as the 1060’s replacement, the GTX 1660.
 Cards based on the RX 570 will be around 10% slower, whereas the newer but nearly identical RX 590 will be faster by single-digit percentages.

 System and PSU requirements

 The official power supply (PSU) requirement is 500 Watts.
 A single-GPU system with otherwise modern hardware (and without overclocking or many attached peripherals) will not consume as much, so there is usually some headroom.
 The TDP (thermal design power) for the graphics card only, running at its standard clock rate, is 185 W. This makes it less power-efficient than Nvidia’s Pascal architecture, but

 We have rated this card as one of the top GPUs below $200 as of early 2019.

 Notebookcheck: … the Sapphire Nitro+ Radeon RX 580 operates about 10% faster than its predecessor, which was based on the AMD Radeon RX 480.